LIFE GROUP LEADER GUIDE

 Is there anything specific you need prayer for, or is there any other focus you would like to have in order to grow this next quarter?

 Use this question as an option if it flows well with your group.

 Transition Statement to Life Group Commitment: “It’s great to hear what each of you has said about what you want to get out of your time in our group.
 One of the great benefits of being in a Life Group is the opportunity to have help from others as we seek to be strategic and intentional about our spiritual growth.
 The Life Group Commitment is designed to serve as intentional guidelines to help us make the most of our time together.”

 Go over the Life Group Commitment Form with your group.
 See below, or you can download the Leader Guide to the Life Group Commitment.
 Use this as a guide to keep your group healthy in communicating and caring for one another each week.
 (The leader audio will give you more details on how to do this effectively.)

 Close in prayer: If you have anyone new in your group and you don’t know them, it is recommended to close with your host or one person praying.
 Next week, the Study Questions will include an introduction to praying in a group, so if you have a new group or a lot of new members, it’s suggested that you wait until week two to do any group prayer.

 Mingle with everyone after the meeting.
 Even if you’re online, stay on an extra 10 minutes to see if anyone wants to connect and hang out just like you would at an in-person meeting.

 Each week we’ll take time to share what is happening in our lives.
-At first this sharing will include planned sharing questions, called “Getting To Know You.”
-But after the first few weeks, it will become more informal and personal as we feel more comfortable and will be called “My Story”.
+At first this sharing will include planned “sharing questions.”
+But after the first few weeks, it will become more informal and personal as we feel more comfortable.

 Each week we’ll study a section from God’s Word that relates to the previous weekend’s sermon or an appropriate personal growth topic.
 Our goal is to learn how to live out our Christianity in everyday life.